shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 		}

 		ex2.
 Connection Factory
-		- replace manual object instantiation with delegation to ta class whose purpose is to create objects
+		- replace manual object instantiation with delegation to class whose purpose is to create objects

 		// Injected into TaskService so that you can retrieve connection without manually constructinig it
 		// keeping the service testable through mocking